Ahmad-Alsaleh/line-rs/README.md

         line -n=:
         ```
 - Steps:
-    - From line 3 up to 9, jumping two lines at a time:
+    - From line 3 up to 7, jumping two lines at a time:
         ```sh
         line -n=3:7:2 # 3, 5, 7
         ```
-    - From line 9 up to 3, jumping backwards:
+    - From line 5 up to 3, jumping backwards:
     ```sh
     line -n=5:3:-1 # 5, 4, 3
     ```
-    - Reverse all lines:
+    - All lines, jumping backwards, effectively reversing all lines:
     ```sh
     line -n=::-1
     ```